-- 1.1 The aim of the Attorneys Amendment Bill, 2014 ("the Bill"), is to amend the Attorneys Act, 1979 (Act No. 53 of 1979) ("the Act"), as an interim measure, in order to rationalise the legal profession, pending the enactment and implementation of the Legal Practice legislation. - 1.2 In that regard, the Bill seeks to- - (a) amend or delete certain obsolete expressions and provisions; - (b) further regulate the engagement of candidate attorneys and their right of appearance in courts; - (c) give effect to a Constitutional Court judgment; - (d) further regulate juristic persons conducting legal practice; - (e) allow actions against the Attorneys Fidelity Fund ("the Fund") to be instituted in other courts than the High Court, where applicable; - (f) restructure and rationalise the areas of jurisdiction of law societies; - (g) address disparities in relation to attorneys and candidate attorneys in the territories comprising the former Republics of Transkei, Bophuthatswana, Venda and Ciskei ("the former TBVC states"); (h) and for the state in the former territories (the former territories) (the state is a state in the state in the state is a state in the state is a state in the state in the state is a state in the state in the state is a state in the state in the state is a state in the state in the state is a state in the state in the state in the state in the state is a state in the state in the state is a state in the st - (h) provide for transitional arrangements; - (i) provide for the repeal and amendment of applicable legislation; and - (j) provide for matters connected therewith.
+- 1.1 The aim of the Attorneys Amendment Bill, 2014 ("the Bill"), is to amend the Attorneys Act, 1979 (Act No. 53 of 1979) ("the Act"), as an interim measure, in order to rationalise the legal profession, pending the enactment and implementation of the Legal Practice legislation. - 1.2 In that regard, the Bill seeks to- - (a) amend or delete certain obsolete expressions and provisions; - (b) further regulate the engagement of candidate attorneys and their right of appearance in courts; - (c) give effect to a Constitutional Court judgment; - (d) further regulate juristic persons conducting legal practice; - (e) allow actions against the Attorneys Fidelity Fund ("the Fund") to be instituted in other courts than the High Court, where applicable; - (f) change the names of certain law societies; - (g) restructure and rationalise the areas of jurisdiction of law societies; - (h) address disparities in relation to attorneys and candidate attorneys in the territories comprising the former Republics of Transkei, Bophuthatswana, Venda and Ciskei ("the former TBVC states"); - (i) provide for transitional arrangements; - (j) provide for the repeal and amendment of applicable legislation; and - (k) provide for matters connected therewith.